akri16/cloud-help/kubernetes-storage.md

     2. ReadWriteOnce: Only by one pod
     3. ReadWriteMany: by multiple pods

+- When using non `standard` storage class type, the class name is used as a label.
+The PVC with a label X is only bound to a PV with a label X

 ### Local Site Specific Storage
 - Use can configure the volumes in pods.spec.volumes and mount them in pod.spec.containers.volumeMounts
 - For testing purposes you can use non-portable site-specific storage using `hostpath` and `emptydir`